dreamind/ix/workshops/infrastructure/index.md

     <form method="post" action="handler">

 Reload `form.html` and resubmit the form.
 Observe how the user input gets transmitted to the python code.

 \\}

-\\{div class="exercise"

-#### Exercise (optional)

-Consider a scenario where you have a large number of calculations and a large resulting data-set.
-In many web-enabled informatics processes you must communicate such calculations and data between pages using HTTP, HTML and CGI, but their size makes this communication difficult.

-1. Using this [data-set](assets/data.csv), write a script that reads in the CSV file and outputs the data to an HTML table, using Flask.
-2. How long does it take to render?
-(Note: you may want to use the `time.clock()` Python library and function for this)
-3. Is the way the information organised in the data important for the data processing time?
-What would be the impact if the lines in the data-set were of differing length?
-4. Consider the user experience of viewing this data.
-If the data takes a long time to render, can you think of a way to process some information in the background whilst presenting initial results?
-Add this solution to your code (hint: think about breaking the data up into pages).
-5. When breaking up the data processing in the question above, is there an overhead in finding the last processing place in the data-set again?

-For references to help, try the [Python CSV library](https://docs.python.org/2/library/csv.html) for handling CSV files in Python and [w3schools](http://www.w3schools.com) for HTML tags.

-\\}